 In my day job, I write software, and the computer tells me right away whether or not my code is doing what I want it to do.
 I write a few lines of code, then I write a test for that code, then I run the test.
 The time between writing a piece of code and knowing whether it works is often a matter of minutes.
 That’s not enough time for doubt to creep in.
 And the part of your brain that’s active when you code is the logical, mathematical part, not the speculative part that handles the big existential questions like “Why am I doing this?”

 If you’re writing a novel, on the other hand, you may put in a year or more of work before the public sees it.
 You have invested a tremendous amount of intellectual, emotional and creative energy into this work, and then you just throw it out there, like a stone into the abyss, and you stand with your hand to your ear, straining to hear an echo.
 In that regard, it’s not at all like writing code.
 There is no objective CPU to tell you whether or not you did it right.

-In the silence the follows publication, you’re no longer dealing with the little answerable questions of the software world.
+In the silence that follows publication, you’re no longer dealing with the little answerable questions of the software world.
 Instead of asking little questions like whether your code saved the data correctly, you’re asking big existential questions like, once again, “Why am I doing this?
 Why did I feel such compulsion to pour so much time and energy into this?
 Was it really worth it?
 Does anyone care?
 Am I even any good at it?”